yoosefi/avcaptools/README.md

 - `ffmpeg` for encoding.

 ## Capturing and Transcoding
 The capture scripts here encode to MPEG-TS files with a bitrate of 8MB.
+In order to fit a two-hour capture on a DVD, the average bitrate must be reduced to 4.5MB-5MB.
+Most DVD authoring software will do this for you.

 There are also transcoding scripts in the root directory for the various formats to create h.264 MP4 files.
+The bitrate is reduced to 5MB without noticable quality loss.

 ## Project Structure
 The `dev` directory houses subdirectories for each device.